You Know You're Right: Legacy

 In 2011, "You Know You're Right" was ranked at number two on NME's list of the 10 best Nirvana songs.
 In 2015, Rolling Stone listed it at number 21 on their ranking of 102 Nirvana songs.
 In 2023, it was ranked at number 30 by Stephen Thomas Erlewine on the A.V.
 Club's "Essential Nirvana: Their 30 greatest songs, ranked" list.
 Shortly before its release, Kasper described "You Know You're Right" as one of the band's "best songs, probably in the Top Ten."

 Grohl reflected on the song in a 2019 interview with The Guardian, telling interviewer Eve Barlow that "I listened to it for the first time in 10 years.
 Oh God, it's hard to listen to.
 It was not a pleasant time for the band.
 Kurt was unwell.
 Then he was well.
 Then he was unwell.
 The last year of the band was tough."
 In addition to calling the lyrics "heartbreaking" in retrospect, Grohl added that "I used to think it sounded like [Cobain] was singing the chorus.
 Now I listen to it and it's like he's wailing."

 In a 2022 retrospective article on the song, Brad Shoup of Billboard described it as "the most anticipated rock single of 2002," and wrote that its posthumous chart success "was a testament to Kurt Cobain's bone-deep sense of songcraft – and the still-sizable fanbase Nirvana had established before Cobain's April 1994 suicide."

-In pop culture
+In popular culture

 In May 2020, American director Cameron Crowe revealed in an interview with Stereogum that he had hidden the studio recording of "You Know You're Right", given to him by Love, in his film Vanilla Sky, which was released almost a year prior to the song's official release.
 "We couldn't credit it in the movie and it was actually illegal," Crowe explained, "but Courtney Love gave it to us.
 She said, 'This is the only Nirvana song that's never been released.
 Hide it in your movie somewhere.'

 In March 2025, a remix of the song appeared in the trailer for the second season of the HBO post-apocalyptic drama television series, The Last of Us.